LeBron James Lists Brentwood Home

 LeBron James isn’t used to losing, but it looks like he may be willing to accept an “L” on the Brentwood mansion he just listed.

-The future Hall-of-Famer and Los Angeles Laker superstar is asking $20.5 million for the 9,440-square-foot home, according to the New York Post.
+The future Hall of Famer and Los Angeles Lakers superstar is asking $20.5 million for the 9,440-square-foot home, according to the New York Post.

 James paid $20.9 million for the property in 2015.
 It was the first home he bought in L.A. and preceded his move to the Lakers from his hometown Cleveland Cavaliers.